Snix97/MultiStepFormsSwiftUI/README.md

 # MultiStepFormsSwiftUI
 Using SwiftUI to create a multi-step form to log damages e.g. for insurance claims.
-Also includes validation on the Email field using custom property wrappers and show/hiding password entry with normal and secure TextFields.
+Also includes validations on fields such as Email and Password using custom property wrappers and show/hiding password entry with normal and secure TextFields.

 Taken from azamsharp YouTube channel